mimiro-io/mssql-datalayer/README.md

 `query` Can either be a query to insert to a column with or without the PK in the dataset.
 If the PK is auto-incrementing we cannot do deletes on that table.

+`nullEmptyColumnValues` if true, the datalayer will set null values for fields not included in the payload.
+To determine the correct null type, the `datatype` for each column must be defined on the field config.

 `idColumn` specifies which property that contains the primary key for the table, if the table has an auto-incrementing PK, this field should be left empty.

 `fieldMappings` list of columns, in order, that will be written to the table